10 Habits of Highly Effective Communicators

 - Useful phrases that you don’t really intend to say

-5. They Pay Attention to Non-Verbal Communication
+5. They Use Non-Verbal Communication

-- Stand tall and confident
+- Stand up straight and appear confident

-- Smile genuinely
+- Smile and be friendly

-- Use appropriate eye contact
+- Make eye contact that appears natural

 6. They Ask Thoughtful Questions